Top

 Figure 14.
 Efficacy vs. cost for COVID-19 treatments.

 Increased sun exposure reduces risk for COVID-19.
 Statistically significant lower risk is seen for mortality, hospitalization, recovery, and cases.
-5 studies from 5 independent teams in 4 countries show statistically significant improvements.
+5 studies from 5 independent teams in 4 countries show significant improvements.
 Meta analysis using the most serious outcome reported shows 37% [22‑50%] lower risk.
 Results are similar for Randomized Controlled Trials.

 Cherrie: Analysis of UVA exposure and COVID-19 mortality in the USA, England, and Italy, showing increased UVA exposure associated with lower mortality.